 She Loves Me runs until 4 March 2017 at the Menier Chocolate Factory.

-"Matthew White’s revival is a heartening treat this Christmas."
+REVIEWS ROUND-UP"Matthew White’s revival is a heartening treat this Christmas."
 "Scarlett Strallen can break your heart at Amalia’s idealistic ardour and make your mouth twitch with amusement at its mildly ludicrous aspects.
 The score gives her some great songs which are refreshingly honest about how the mind actually works."
 "A chamber piece of enormous charm, it reminds us that there was an era when writers of musicals knew that it was possible to be romantic and witty, sensitive and absurd all at the same time, giving the audience the exquisite mixed pleasure of listening with a fond smile on the lips and a lump in the throat.
 She Loves Me now feels like the antidote to the high-tech blockbuster: everything is on a human scale without any hint of grandiosity; the creators know that the essence of humour is seeing things in proportion."
 Paul Taylor - The Independent

 "An early Christmas present of the best sort imaginable.
 "Scarlett Strallen and Mark Umbers are beautifully cast as the sweet-voiced pair Amalia Balash and Georg Nowack.
 There’s terrific support from that fine comic actress Katherine Kingsley as their blond, buxom and romantically forlorn colleague Ilona, who has a winning way with the mordant one-liner.
 This is surely bound for a West End transfer. " Fiona Mountford - Evening Standard